MetaSys-LISBP/IsoCor/README.md

 * can be applied to singly- and multiply-charged ions
 * can be used with any tracer element (having two or more isotopes)
 * account for the contribution of derivatization steps (if any),
-* generate isotopic InChIs of the tracer isotopologues (see the [InchI Isotopologue and Isotopomer Proposal](https://figshare.com/articles/InchI_Isotopologue_and_Isotopomer_Proposal/7150964) for details),
+* generate isotopic InChIs of the tracer isotopologues,
 * open-source, free and easy to install everywhere where Python 3 and pip run,
 * biologist-friendly.